jordiindahood/holbertonschool-shell/basics/README.md

 11-lists : a file that lists all files in the current directory and the parent of the working directory and the /boot directory in long format

+12-file_type : a file that prints the type of the file named "iamafile" that exists in /tmp